Before you start

 Drawing Tools

-On the right-hand side of the map, below the zoom controls, you will see icons for the drawing tools.
-These let you create areas (polygons), lines (for paths and hedgerows), and point markers directly on the map.
-For a full guide on drawing areas, see How to Create and Edit Areas on the Map.
+On the right-hand side of the map, below the zoom controls, you'll see icons for the drawing tools.
+These let you create areas (polygons for parks, tennis courts, and the like), lines (for paths, hedgerows, and fencing), and point markers directly on the map.
+For a full guide to drawing areas, see How to Create and Edit Areas on the Map.

 Common Questions

 The Ordnance Survey layer only appears when you are zoomed in far enough.
-Zoom in closer and the option will become available in the map style picker.
+Zoom in closer and the option will become available under Map Style in Layer Controls.